karuvally/project_green/README.md

 # NetDog

-Dead simple configuration management, for your home or office.
+Dead simple configuration management and monitoring, for your home or office.

+## Introduction

+NetDog is a very simple to use configuration management and monitoring tool.
+You can use it to push configurations to machines on your network and monitor their health without spending considerable amount of time figuring out how to use it.
+As long as you know how to use a mouse and keyboard, you are good to go.

 ## Getting Started